 I reached out to an editor at the FAZ, who generously agreed to publish a fairly long article critiquing Söring’s innocence claims.
 As pure coincidence would have it, that article was published (g) on November 26, the day after Söring’s release was announced.
 In this piece, I argued that Söring’s innocence story was incoherent and ever-changing, that his DNA argument was bogus, and that there was no credible proof anyone else had been involved in the crime.
 While he was in ICE custody awaiting transfer back to Germany, Söring announced his plan after release was to tour Germany, giving interviews and speeches about how he had been railroaded by the flawed and corrupt UK and American justice systems, and claiming that Elizabeth Haysom, not he, had murdered Derek and Nancy Haysom.

 It thus became clear to me and others that Söring planned to stay very much in the spotlight, and to tell his story to millions of Germans, this time as a free man.
 He would find willing and eager accomplices among the German press, none of whom had ever genuinely questioned his tale.
-I decided to keep an eye on Söring’s activity, but initially had no plans to publish anything further on the case until Söring had made a longer statement.
+I decided to keep an eye on Söring’s activity, but initially had no plans to publish anything further on the case unless Söring in fact did begin a media offensive.

 However, Team Söring then made a crucial mistake: Two Team members — the “Circle of Friends” (Freundeskreis) and Sheriff Chip Harding — submitted two “letters to the editor” totaling 14 pages in response to my November 2019 article.
 They claimed I had made numerous errors and downplayed evidence that Söring’s trial was unfair.
 The FAZ was justifiably concerned.
 I promised them a follow-up article addressing every single point made by both letters.
 In the meantime, I arranged to get a hold of the Wright Report (English version here, unofficial German version here).
 I wrote a short teaser article (f) for the FAZ to accompany Söring’s landing in Germany on December 18, 2019, then set to work on a much longer piece.